1. Background

 3.1.
 Study Population

-Participants were recruited from the Tehran lipid and glucose study (TLGS), a large 20-year cohort study initiated in 1999 in Iran.
+Participants were recruited from the Tehran Lipid and Glucose Study (TLGS), a large 20-year cohort study initiated in 1999 in Iran.
 The TLGS aimed to determine the prevalence, risk factors, and health outcomes of non-communicable diseases in a representative sample of the Iranian population.
 The study’s design has been detailed in another publication (17).
 In this study, we enrolled individuals from phase I and new entries for phase II of the TLGS study who were older than 30 years at baseline and were followed up every 3 years for 18 years, from 1999 to 2018.
-Participants at baseline with cancer (n = 52), CVD (n = 592), estimated glomerular filtration rate (eGFR) less than 30 mL/min/1.73 m² (n = 8), use of systemic corticosteroids (n = 121), pregnancy (n = 41), or missing covariates (n = 1576) at baseline were excluded.
+Participants with cancer (n = 52), CVD (n = 592), estimated glomerular filtration rate (eGFR) less than 30 mL/min/1.73 m² (n = 8), use of systemic corticosteroids (n = 121), pregnancy (n = 41), or missing covariates (n = 1576) at baseline were excluded.
 Finally, a total of 7776 participants entered the study (Figure 1).

 3.2.
 Measurements and Definitions

 The trained physician collected demographic data using questionnaires, including age, sex, marital status, physical activity, educational level, past medical and medication history, and smoking habits.
 Participants were divided into three groups based on physical activity.
-Information on physical activity for individuals entering phase I was gathered using the Persian version of the Lipid Research Clinic (LRC) questionnaire.
+Information of physical activity for individuals entering phase I was gathered using the Persian version of the Lipid Research Clinic (LRC) questionnaire.
 For those newly entering phase II, the Metabolic Equivalent of Task Scale (METS) was used.
 Participants with METS < 600 min/week were classified as having low-level physical activity, 600 < METS < 3000 min/week were classified as having moderate physical activity, and METS > 3000 min/week were classified as having high physical activity.
 Educational levels were categorized into three groups: (1) Less than 6 years of schooling, considered illiterate or elementary education, (2) 6 - 12 years of schooling, considered secondary education; and (3) more than 12 years of schooling, considered higher education.
 Smoking status was classified into two categories: Individuals who used tobacco products occasionally or daily in the past month were considered current smokers, and those who had not used tobacco products in the past month or ever were considered non-smokers.
 A positive family history of premature CVD was defined as a diagnosis of CVD by a physician in at least one first-degree relative under 65 years of age in women and 55 years of age in men.
 Height, waist circumference (WC), and weight were measured while participants were minimally clothed and without shoes, using standard protocols, with measurements rounded to the nearest 0.1 cm and 0.1 kg using a tape measure and a portable digital scale.
-Body Mass Index (BMI) was determined using the following equation: Weight (kg)/height (m²).
-Following 15 minutes of sitting in a resting position, two measurements of systolic and diastolic blood pressure (DBP) on the right arm were taken using a standardized mercury sphygmomanometer (adjusted by the Iranian Institute of Standards and Industrial Research); the average of the two measurements was recorded as the participant’s blood pressure.
-Systolic blood pressure (SBP) ≥ 140 mmHg and/or DBP ≥ 90 mmHg, or the use of antihypertensive drugs, were considered as hypertension.
+Body Mass Index (BMI) was determined using the following equation: Weight (kg)/height2 (m).
+Following 15 minutes of sitting in a resting position, two measurements of systolic blood pressure (SBP) and diastolic blood pressure (DBP) on the right arm were taken using a standardized mercury sphygmomanometer (adjusted by the Iranian Institute of Standards and Industrial Research); the average of the two measurements was recorded as the participant’s blood pressure (BP).
+Systolic blood pressure ≥ 140 mmHg and/or DBP ≥ 90 mmHg, or the use of antihypertensive drugs, were considered as hypertension.
 Participants’ venous blood samples were collected between 7 - 9 AM after 12 - 14 hours of overnight fasting and were tested in the TLGS research laboratory on the same day they were collected.
 Enzymatic colorimetric methods were used to measure triglycerides (TG), high-density lipoprotein cholesterol (HDL-C), total cholesterol (TC), and fasting blood sugar (FBS) levels.
 The criteria for dyslipidemia included TC ≥ 200 mg/dL, TG ≥ 150 mg/dL, HDL-C ≤ 40 mg/dL in men and HDL-C ≤ 50 mg/dL in women, or the use of lipid-lowering drugs.
 The kinetic colorimetric Jaffe method (Pars Azmoon kit, Tehran, Iran) was used to measure the creatinine level.
 The chronic kidney disease epidemiology collaboration (CKD-EPI) 2021 formula was used to calculate the eGFR (18).

 3.3.
 Definition